Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Ohio State Performance Insights

-- The Buckeyes have a +191 scoring differential, topping opponents by 13.7 points per game.
-They're putting up 79.1 points per game, 83rd in college basketball, and are allowing 65.4 per outing to rank 56th in college basketball.
+- The Buckeyes' +191 scoring differential (outscoring opponents by 13.7 points per game) is a result of putting up 79.1 points per game (83rd in college basketball) while giving up 65.4 per outing (56th in college basketball).

-- Ohio State comes out on top in the rebound battle by an average of 5.9 boards.
-It grabs 39.4 rebounds per game (68th in college basketball) compared to its opponents' 33.5.
+- Ohio State averages 39.4 rebounds per game (68th in college basketball) while allowing 33.5 per outing to opponents.
+It outrebounds opponents by 5.9 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.